SamanthaBooth81/clay_and_fire/README.md

 17. As a shopper, I want to be able to be able to contact the site owner so that I can ask about my order or for further information not contained within the Footer Pages.
 18. As a shopper, I want to be able to be able to review products purchased on the site so I can share my thoughts with other shoppers and the business.
 19. As a shopper, I want to be able to be able to edit and remove my reviews of products purchased so I can share or remove my reviews if my opinions change.
+20. As a shopper I would like to save items so that I can return to them to purchase later.

 # Scope